wellfreire/wellfreire.github.io/_posts/en/2014-11-15-first-commit-my-experience-on-deploying-a-blog-with-jekyll.md

 {{ "{% else "}}%}

-    # here we filter the posts whose name is the same as the current one
+    # here we obtain the posts whose name is the same as the current one
     {{ "{% assign same_name_posts = site.posts | where:'name', page.name "}}%}

     # we assign a switch_url only if we have a translation for this post